rockroman/mildew-detection-in-cherry-leaves/README.md

 ![healthy](/assets/images/readmeimages/healthyimagemontage.png)
 ![fungal-infected](/assets/images/readmeimages/fungalinfectedimagemontage.png)

-The difference between average and variability images shows that fungal-infected leaves have more blurry white lines in the center.
+#### Difference between average (mean) and variability (SD) images shows that fungal-infected leaves have more blurry white lines in the center.

 ![Average Fungal-infected](assets/images/readmeimages/avrimagecomparisonfungalinfected.png)
 ![Average Healthy](assets/images/readmeimages/averagevarhealthy.png)

+**Mean:**
+The mean, or average, represents the sum of all observations divided by the total number of observations.
+It serves as a single value to describe the central tendency of the data set.
+In statistical analyses, the mean is commonly used as a standard measure of the data distribution's center.
+Both the mean and the median are indicators of central tendency.

+**Standard Deviation (SD):**
+The standard deviation is a descriptive statistic that estimates the spread of values around the sample mean.
+It provides insight into the variability within the sample.
+Descriptive statistics are essential for describing the sample in research reports, as they enable generalization to similar populations.
+For quantitative variables, measures of central tendency (mean, median, mode) and measures of dispersion (range, standard deviation, interquartile range) are reported.
+The mean indicates the average value, while the standard deviation represents the average scatter of values around the mean.
+Together with the range, these statistics offer a comprehensive understanding of the sample.
+When describing the sample, it is crucial to report the standard deviation as a measure of dispersion alongside the mean.

 The difference between  average fungal-infected and average healty shows slight difference in texture and white blurry lines over the leaf.
 ![Healthy vs Infected](assets/images/readmeimages/avdiferencebetweenboth.png)